DyHealthNet/NApy/README.md

 make
 ```

 The resulting .so file will be located in your build/ directory.
-You can now simply integrate the .so file in your python program by copying your the .so file to your project.
-Afterwards, you should be able to run this example:
+In the last step above you need to move the resulting `.so` file from the `build/` directory into the directory `module/`.
+For easy usage, we recommend adding the path to `module/` to your python include path permanently.
+You can then simply use NApy from any python program by putting the line `import napy` at the top of your implementation.
+Note that for NApy to run, you need to have the installed environment `napy` activated.

 ```python
 import napy